ryanusahk/NextGenSequencingScripts_RH/README.md

 #Running the HMB_Taxa Pipeline
-####This set of scripts only works with indexed primers as specified in the sample sheet generator.
+#####This set of scripts only works with indexed primers as specified in the sample sheet generator.
+#####It is also backwards compatible with the multiple versions of phasing previously used in primers.

 ###You will need: